clearlinux/autospec/README.rst

 Controlling the build process
 ------------------------------

+extra_sources
+  This file contains a list of extra files to be added to the ``.spec`` and optionally installed as well.
+Each non-blank and non-comment line should start with the file name as found in the Git directory, followed by arguments to be passed to the /usr/bin/install(3) command, with at least one argument starting with a slash, denoting the destination directory (there's no need for ``%{buildroot}``).
+If the install arguments are missing, Autospec will not generate an installation command and the package should specify how to install in the install_append file (see below).

 configure
   This file contains configuration flags to pass to the ``%configure`` macro for autotools based tarballs.
 As an example, adding ``--disable-static`` to